/

 Choosing the Right Donut Alternative

-We think Doozy is the best way to onboard, train and celebrate teams in Slack.
-Give us a try for free and you'll be up and running in a matter of minutes.
+We think Doozy is the best way to onboard, train, and celebrate teams in Slack.
+Flat-rate pricing from $199/month, no per-user fees, and you'll be up and running in minutes.
 Try for free.